Date: 7/7-8/25, 2021

 For the training purpose, the students will need to download Free MovieMaker software (https://www.microsoft.com/en-us/p/movie-maker-10-free/9mvfq4lmz6c9?activetab=pivot:overviewtab) for editing a movie and Audacity (https://www.audacityteam.org/) for editing sound/voice file.

-This is an excellent introductory course for students who are interested in creating and editing their own video, share their video with their friends and family, or add special effects to their videos.
+This is an excellent introductory course for students who are interested in creating and editing their own videos, share their videos with their friends and family, or add special effects to their videos.

 JOIN THE COURSE